 ”Having sufficient data is the first step to understanding the impact of COVID-19 on cardiovascular health,“ said John Warner, M.D., FAHA, chair of the quality oversight committee and past volunteer president of the American Heart Association and executive vice president for Health System Affairs at the University of Texas Southwestern Health System in Dallas, Texas.
 “As a trusted resource for data and research, with an entry point in more than 2,400 U.S. hospitals, the American Heart Association is uniquely positioned to gather data quickly and accurately.”

 "Having sufficient data is the first step to understanding the impact of COVID-19 on cardiovascular health"

 -John Warner, M.D., FAHA

-The AHA has created a quality improvement registry to better understand the clinical treatment patterns and variations, including the collection of biomarkers, and cardiovascular outcomes in hospitalized COVID-19 patients across the nation.
-The registry will focus on real-time data from acute care hospitals to better help clinicians and researchers understand and provide feedback to healthcare organizations on how to best treat COVID-19 patients.
+The AHA created the COVID-19 CVD Registry to better understand the clinical treatment patterns and variations, including the collection of biomarkers, and cardiovascular outcomes in hospitalized COVID-19 patients across the nation.
+The registry focuses on real-time data from acute care hospitals to better help clinicians and researchers understand and provide feedback to healthcare organizations on how to best treat COVID-19 patients.

 The AHA’s COVID-19 CVD Registry powered by Get With The Guidelines® (GWTG) builds on 20 years of successful hospital quality improvement efforts.
-The no-cost registry will help inform the larger medical community and the aggregated, deidentified data set will be available to researchers through the Association’s Institute for Precision Cardiovascular Medicine in coming months.
+The no-cost registry helps inform the larger medical community and the aggregated, deidentified data set is available to researchers through the Association’s Institute for Precision Cardiovascular Medicine.